lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       Check: **'How is a Termite Inspection Done - Gold Coast'**
     imageUrl: img/termite-inspection-conquer-termites-2.jpg
+  - heading: Termite Inspection Cost on the Gold Coast
+    text: >-
+      ## How much does a termite (white ant) inspection cost on the Gold Coast?

+      Suspect you've discovered termites?
+Now you're wondering, how bad is the damage and how deep will I need to dig into my pockets?

+      ‘What is the price’ is an obvious question.
+You know very little about termites and probably have never engaged a pest control company specialising in treating termites.

+      On the Gold Coast, the average termite inspection cost for an average-sized house is between **$280 and $330.**

+      But you must compare apples with apples when selecting a company for your termite inspection.
+Sadly, our industry significantly differs in quality, knowledge, and approach.

+      ##### This should include the following:

+      •	Using devices - Thermal camera, Moisture meter and Termatrac motion detection

+      •	Inspect the fenceline, garden, house perimeter, subfloor, internal exposed timbers and roof void

+      •	Digital report completed on the day, plus a treatment proposal

+      •	It should take up to two hours

+      For more information: Read More
+    imageUrl: img/termite-inspection-cost-on-the-gold-coast.png
+  - text: >-
+      Purchasing a home is a significant investment, and the last thing you want is to end up with a lemon or a termite-infested property.
+That's why it's crucial to schedule the right kind of inspection with a qualified and experienced inspector who can conduct a **Timber Pest Inspection** according to the Australian Standard 4349.3.2010.

+      Unlike a regular visual termite inspection, a Timber Pest Inspection covers:

+      * Termite infestation

+      * Fungal decay (wet rot)

+      * Borer infestation.

+      This thorough inspection will give you a comprehensive understanding of the condition of the property's timber and identify any pest-related issues that may affect the structural integrity of the building.

+      #### For more information about:

+      * Timber Pest Inspection - What It Is and What It Isn't

+      * Invasive recommendation - What does that mean?

+      Read More
+    heading: Pre-purchase Termite Inspection – Timber Pest Inspection
+    imageUrl: img/gold-coast-prepurchase-termite-inspection.png
   - heading: Conquer Termites Digital Report & Treatment Proposal
     text: >-
       #### Clear Information & Treatment Recommendations